twumm/Sprint-Challenge--JavaScript/README.md

 * `.forEach` mutates the state of the calling/original array.

 2. What is the difference between a function and a method?
+* Both are functions in JavaScript, however, methods are functions which form part of the properties of an object.

 3. What is closure?
 * A closure can be defined as where variables belong to within a function or other environments the variable finds itself in.
 This can be a local or global scope for the variable.